Sardinia Gay Travel

 Sardinia Gay Bars

-All of the official Sardinia gay bars are in the south of the island.
+All of the official Sardinia gay bars are in the south of the island, although overall there is a ton of nightlife in Sardinia.
 Cagliari has a gay bar called Fico d’India.
 Drag shows at Fico d’India are popular on the weekend.
 They also have some drag shows during the week in the summer.

 Drag shows are put on in the summer months until the beginning of September.
 Sardinia gay travel is not complete without a visit to this classic Cagliari gay bar.